 A robust external connection will make a huge difference to the reliability of your WiFi (I know, we’re stating the obvious, right?).
 There are two critical parts to consider here; the router and the antenna.

 The router is the part that makes the connection to the outside world; all your internet traffic moves through it.
 And believe me, all routers are not made equal.
-Routers vary in how they work, and because this is an entire subject in itself we will cover this in another blog soon (watch out for the “not all 4G is made equal” blog).
+Routers vary in how they work, and because this is an entire subject in itself we have covered this in our article ‘for THE BEST site WiFi, not all 4G was created equal.

 The antenna is the device connected to the router that picks up the signal from the local mast OR from an alternate method of pushing the signal in.
 It’s important to stress that because these are the enablers to performance, it doesn’t pay to go cheap with either of these elements.
 A better router and antenna will offer you a stronger chance of a faster, more stable connection.